numubyeyi/FinalProjectWebTech/README.md

 Limitations

-In this system i want to deal with all kind of hospitals but for now we don’t support to deal of all kind of hospitals, my system doesn’t have model led way of registering medicine, we also don’t deal with hospitalization, also in my web application there is some master data that doesn’t have UI like departments, exams, roles. i put them in database.
+In this system i want to deal with all kind of hospitals but for now i don’t support to deal of all kind of hospitals, my system doesn’t have model led way of registering medicine, i also don’t deal with hospitalization, also in my web application there is some master data that doesn’t have UI like departments, exams, roles. i put them in database.

 Assumptions

 In this system i will deal with patient with national Ids and all hospitals must have access to the internet.

 Hardware requirements

 Processor: Intel Pentium 4 or above
 Processor speed: 1.4 GHz or above
 Hard disk: 40 GB or above